Bhuvan-tech-creator/Quanta-Primordia/README.md

     -   Optimizing routes by sending requests to the backend API.
     -   Displaying route results and visualizing routes on the map.

-# Thank You So Much!
-# Hope This Helps!
+# Thank You So Much, Hope This Helps!